-Often times the need for therapy is triggered by noticeable changes in a child’s behavior or attitudes.
+Often times the need for child therapy is triggered by noticeable changes in a child’s behavior or attitudes.
 This can include changes in eating or sleeping habits, OCD-like behavior, angry outbursts, falling grades, or a change in attitude towards school, friends or family.
 If you’ve noticed anything that concerns you, please call us at (720)738-8531 to find out which of our treatment options might be best for your child.

 Additional Information About Our Child Therapy Options

 Our center is conveniently located just south of Denver in Centennial, CO (by the Denver Tech Center).
-Our integrative approach can use one or all of the following modalities to help your child navigate whatever difficulties their facing:
+Our integrative approach can use one or all of the following modalities to help your child navigate whatever difficulties they’re facing:

 Child Therapy Types